 After 6-8 weeks, carefully remove the vanilla beans and pour the vanilla extract into small amber bottles (like these) if you will be giving to family or friends.
 If making the vanilla extract for yourself, simply place the vodka bottle into the pantry (appropriately labeled) for your personal use.

-Recipes to Try with Your Newly Made Vanilla Extract
+Recipes to Try with Your Homemade Vanilla Extract

 Sarah, The Healthy Home Economist